Journal of Global Drug Policy and Practice: Criticism

-Efforts to undermine the science specific to HIV prevention for injection drug users are becoming increasingly sophisticated.
-One new and worrisome trend is the creation of internet sites posing as open-access, peer-reviewed scientific journals.
-One such example, funded by the Drug Free America Foundation, contains a review of the research supporting needle exchange program and declares that the "effectiveness of NEPs [ needle-exchange programs ] to reduce HIV among IDUs [ injection drug users ] is overrated;" it further claims that the WHO position on needle exchange programs "is not based on solid evidence."

 An opinion piece in The Lancet Infectious Diseases stated "To our knowledge, this is the first time a lobby group such as the Drug Free America Foundation has created for itself a venue for the dissemination of opinion essays, which to the untrained eye could easily be mistaken for a scientific journal".

 Use by Canadian Government

 In 2007, the Canadian Minister of Health, Tony Clement, cited the journal to justify the Canadian Government's objections to harm-reduction programs.